aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-table-to-pdf/_index.md

 ## How to Use the Convert Table to Pdf API with SDKs?

-### OpenAPI Specification
+### Convert Table to Pdf API Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/ConversionController/ConvertTableToPdf) provides a publicly accessible programming interface for executing REST interactions directly from a web browser.
+The [Convert Table to Pdf API Specification](https://reference.aspose.cloud/cells/#/ConversionController/ConvertTableToPdf) provides a publicly accessible programming interface for executing REST interactions directly from a web browser.

 ### Use Aspose.Cells Cloud SDKs

-Using the SDK is the best way to accelerate development.
-The SDK handles the underlying details, allowing you to simply implement convert spreadsheet/Excel table to a pdf file for cells with minimal code.
+Using the SDK is the fastest way to develop, as it abstracts away the low-level details, allowing you to convert a spreadsheet table data to a pdf file with short code.
 Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples illustrate how to call Aspose.Cells web services using various SDKs: